 This site started out as a blog about the 2010 World Cup in South Africa and has evolved into a space for discussing and reflecting on issues in global football.
-Lots of video and links, and occasional original pieces.
+Lots of analysis, video, links, and more or less regular original pieces.

 The contributors are an eclectic bunch: Among others, we’ve played amateur football (one of us trained with a professional club), social leagues, and spent hours in front of the TV or on on the web for football news.
-One of us is even a fully-minted football historian.
+Some of us are fully-minted football historians.
 Serious.

 As for the blog-title: Don’t read too much into it.
 It is just a cheeky spin on an English (meaning British) football slogan.